-The coup and the new Thai government
+The Thai government

 The military government that has been in place since the 2014 coup has been promoting ‘Thainess’ and traditional Thai values.
 A campaign called Ngod Lao Khao Phansa (no drinking alcohol during Khao Phansa) is an idea from the man currently in charge of Thailand, Prime Minister Prayuth.
 The former soldier has called for Buddhists in Thailand to abstain from drinking alcohol during the 3-month Buddhist Lent period.

 Hotels in Thailand have previously been exempt from the alcohol ban.
 Whether that continues to be the case remains to be seen.
 But according to reports from Phuket, hotels on the island will not be allowed to sell alcohol this year on Asahna Bucha Day and Wan Khao Phansa even though they have been able to do so in previous years.
 Phuket City Police Superintendent Col Kraitong Jantongbai stated, “Last year, the ban was not fully enforced on both days and it did not apply to hotels registered under the Hotel Act . . . but this year the only places that are allowed to sell alcohol on these two days are duty-free shops at airports.”